Here we are, talking about Lamborghinis and Volgas, while others are wondering how to ship a tank.

-The design of these ships specifically accommodates cargoes which cannot be stacked but which vary in height, below-deck space and volume utilization is generally less efficient than on a container ship.
-RO/RO ships are, thus, commercially viable only in certain specialized trades.
+The design of these ships specifically accommodates cargo, which cannot be stacked but which vary in height, below-deck space and volume utilization is generally less efficient than on a container ship.
+Consequently, RO/RO ships are commercially viable only in certain specialized trades.

 The military advantages of RO/RO ships include:

 - the capability for rapid loading and discharge of military vehicles, like tanks and non-self-deployable aircrafts